The Health & Beauty Benefits of Oregon Grape Root

 Oregon grape root is generally safe and effective when used as recommended.
 The most important guideline for Oregon grape root use is no more than 3 times per day for 7 consecutive days.
 This is a long-standing guideline for Oregon grape root when used internally.
 And one serving would be considered 1 tsp (measuring teaspoon!) per 8 ounces of water, as an infusion or decoction.
 An extract dosage/serving will depend on the potency of the extract, so read the label.

-If you have any questions about or experiences with Oregon grape root comment below or tweet me on Twitter.
+If you have any anecdotes about your experience with Oregon grape root contact us or comment on our social media pages.

 1 “Oregon Grape Mahonia aquifolium”.
 Annie's Remedy, n.d.
 Web.
 November 9, 2015